 Alternative 2 also crosses one levee associated with the Running Water Levee District in Randolph County, approximately four miles east of Pocahontas.
 This levee, which ties into Hwy.
-304 roadway embankment near the proposed crossing, is not referenced by the Federal Emergency Management Agency (FEMA) on the FIRM or Flood Insurance Study (FIS) Report for Randolph County.
-The levee would most likely be spanned by a bridge.
+304 roadway embankment near the proposed crossing, is not referenced by the Federal Emergency Management Agency (FEMA) on the FIRM or FIS Report for Randolph County.
+Coordination between USACE and ARDOT in April 2021 identified this levee as the only civil works project within Alternative 2 that would require a Section 408 review.
+The levee would most likely be spanned by a bridge to avoid any direct impacts to this structure.
+Preliminary coordination between USACE and ARDOT identified additional modeling that would be done to determine potential impacts to the levee and to identify mitigation that can be addressed through design.
+Additional modeling would include 2D hydraulic modeling in SRH-2D and HEC-RAS that would demonstrate any potential floodplain impacts to the levee.